faizulramir/async-retry/README.md

 # async-retry
-Simply a package that helps to retry your async function.
+Simply a npm package that helps to retry your async function.

 # How to use
 1. Install by npm.